Google Ads for Lead Generation: The Only Guide You Will Need

 Conversion Tracking Setup Process

-Now, let’s have a look at the steps involved in the setup process.
-Setting up conversion tracking involves several steps:
+Now let’s look at the steps involved in setting up conversion tracking:

-- Creating Conversion Actions: Advertisers define the specific actions they want to track as conversions, such as form submissions or phone calls, and create corresponding conversion actions within their Google Ads account.
+- Creating Conversion Actions: Define the specific actions you want to track (e.g., form submissions or phone calls) and create them in your Google Ads account.

-- Placing the Tracking Code: Advertisers place the conversion tracking code on the relevant pages of their website, typically on the page that users reach after completing the desired action (e.g., the "Thank You" page after submitting a form).
+- Placing the Tracking Code: Add the code to the relevant pages, typically the “Thank You” page after a conversion.

 Benefits of Conversion Tracking Setup